Kisan-jena/Cohort-3-Projects-/Week_3/README.md

 # Week 3
-* in this week i learned about dom and maked a small todo app for practice
+This week, I learned about the DOM and created a small To-Do app for practice.